School Visits to Tattershall Castle

-To book a school visit or to discuss any details of the visit please contact our Visitor Experience Officer, Amanda Grant, who is in charge of education at the Castle.
+To book a school visit or discuss any details of the visit please contact our Visitor Experience Officer, Amanda Grant, who is in charge of education at the Castle.

-Please ensure a date has been agreed before sending the booking form to avoid disappointment.
+Please ensure you have a date for your visit agreed before sending the booking form in order to avoid disappointment.